sonianand07/Better-French/docs/prompt_research/README.md

 Our validator discards any article that fails these rules, so missing tokens or invalid JSON directly reduces website content.

 ---
+## 3 · Where the input data comes from
+• **Scraper layer** – an RSS/HTML crawler pulls ~300 French news headlines per hour.
+Raw items are archived as JSON objects with keys like `title`, `link`, `published`, `source_name`.
+• **Curator layer** – rule-based filters + a relevance-scoring prompt reduce the batch to ~10 articles.
+Each selected article is stored as a JSON dict we call *Article 0*.
+• **Tokeniser** – we derive `tokens` by splitting the original headline and merging capitalised multi-word proper names (e.g. "Royaume-Uni").
+• **Prompt renderer** – the two prompts you are writing are filled with `{title}` and `{tokens}` and fed to the LLM via an OpenRouter chat endpoint.

+The **only context** the LLM sees today is the headline itself (plus the optional token list).
+We do _not_ provide the article body or external knowledge snippets.

+If you believe supplying richer background (e.g. article lead paragraph, entity definitions) would improve output quality, please call that out in your rationale.
+We can expose additional variables if it stays within our token budget (~300 input tokens per call).

+---
 ## 3 · Your mission
 Create **two new prompts**: